Evelyn Temple Emmett

-Evelyn Temple Emmett (1871–1970) was the first Director of the Tasmanian Government Tourist Bureau and a founder of the Hobart Walking Club He actively promoted skiing and bushwalking in the state and served on several National Park boards.
+Evelyn Temple Emmett OBE (1871–1970) was the first Director of the Tasmanian Government Tourist Bureau and a founder of the Hobart Walking Club He actively promoted skiing and bushwalking in the state and served on several National Park boards.
 Several Tasmanian features are named after him.

 Family

 Evelyn Temple Emmett was born in Launceston, Tasmania on 18 May 1871 and grew up on the farm of his father, Skelton Emmett, in the village of Forest, within sight of The Nut at Stanley in Tasmania's north-west.
 His father was a pioneer farmer, prospector and track-cutter, a colourful and multi-faceted personality.
 His grandfather, Henry James Emmett, brought his young family out to Van Diemen's Land from England, arriving on 10 December 1819, only fifteen years after the establishment of Hobart Town.

 E. T. Emmett's early schooling was at Stanley, though he later attended Scotch College, Launceston.
 In his youth Emmett excelled in road races and walking matches, and later became a champion cyclist and an accomplished ballroom dancer.

 On 14 April 1903 he married Sophie Margaret Maguire at St Paul's Church of England, Stanley; they had three sons and three daughters.